Javier Tebas: President of La Liga

 Following the implementation of economic control from 2013 onwards, La Liga reported that during the first four years of Tebas's tenure, debts to the treasury were reduced by 71% (from €647 million to €184 million) and total revenues increased by 48% (from €2.236 million to €3.327 million) in June 2017.

-In this regard, former football player and coach Jorge Valdano said of him:"Although we differ ideologically, I will say that Tebas did more for Spanish football than all his critics combined.
+In this regard, former football player and coach Jorge Valdano said of him:Although we differ ideologically, I will say that Tebas did more for Spanish football than all his critics combined.
 Whatever his future holds, he won't go backwards, because his style is to be on front line.
 Since his arrival, LaLiga has become richer, more democratic in its distribution of money, more rigorous with its contracts, more professional in how it stages matches and more respectful of its sense of identity.
-No one did more or risked more to make sure LaLiga could reach these ends".
+No one did more or risked more to make sure LaLiga could reach these ends.

 The centralized management of audiovisual rights led to revenue growth for La Liga clubs, with reports indicating an X% increase in broadcasting income over X years.
 In order to increase its television audience, match schedules were adapted so that the games did not coincide with each other and could each have a distinct kick-off time; these measures were applauded internationally but drew criticism among Spanish viewers.
+At the Business Football Summit in February 2026, he sharply criticized Nasser Al-Khelaïfi and the financial management of Paris Saint-Germain, alleging a lack of transparency and calling for harmonized European regulation of club finances.

 Controversies

 During his tenure, Tebas has said that Spanish league matches could be held outside of Spain in places such as the United States, following the path of leagues such as the US-based National Football League, National Basketball Association, Major League Baseball, and National Hockey League in playing regular season matches abroad.
 The plans are to hold one match per season outside of Spain, and Tebas has said that El Clásico would not be one of the matches selected.
 La Liga's attempts to organize and hold a match in Miami have so far been stopped by the Spanish Football Federation (RFEF), who are against it.
 The La Liga match in Miami due to take place on December 20, 2025 was cancelled on October 22, 2025 after backlash from players and several La Liga clubs.
 He has also said that if the Catalonia region became independent from Spain, then its football teams, including Barcelona and Espanyol, would not be allowed to compete in the Spanish football leagues.